 - Log in to your Firmex site.

 - From the left-hand pane, to the right of the Due Diligence or Document Sharing heading, click the context menu (down-arrow).
 Select Import Spreadsheet.

 Save the template to your computer.

 The general idea of the spreadsheet is to copy and paste all of the request list items in to column A - Folder Name - and then use the letter “x” to specify the folder level of the request list item.
-Each item in column A - Folder Name - requires a single X in column B, C, D, E, F, or G. See the video for details.
+Each item in column A - Folder Name - requires a single X in column B, C, D, E, F, or G. The X in column B will create an index, and an X in column C will create a subfolder below it.
+See the video for details.

 Numbering and schema

 Firmex can automatically number your request list items for you, or you can number the request list items yourself.
 You must choose one or the other to avoid confusion and doubled numbering.

 Automatic numbering makes it easier to delete, create, and re-arrange line items, without having to modify item numbering manually.
 For example: If item 1.2 gets moved down below item 4.3, it will automatically get re-numbered to item 4.4, and the remaining line items will shift up in position.

 You can choose to leave the request list numbered, or remove the numbering from each line item and have Firmex automatically number the line items.